cooperdk/YAPO-e-plus/README.md

   The -i argument is needed if YAPO needs to ask you a question, and the -t argument makes sure that you have TTY abilities for your session.
 The Docker image is hardcoded to serve on port 8000, which is why it has to be opened with the -p argument.

-  The database should be setup the first time you run the environment, and you can use the Docker CLI to mount your video folders as Samba shares.
-On Windows, this requires you to create network shares for each of your main video folders that you want YAPO to access.
-I don't suggest that you copy the files over to the Docker image.
+  The database should be setup the first time you run the environment, and you can use the Docker CLI to mount your video folders as shared folders.

   Docker Desktop requires the May 2020 update of Windows 10 Home (build 2004), or any version of Windows 10 Professional.
 You cannot install Docker Desktop on an older release of Windows 10 Home.

   The docker image is built on a Debian system.
 Please read up on the above if you're not sure what I mean.
 If you need support for this, I offer my help for a donation.

-8. **Enjoy**!
+###Enjoy!

 For visual help setting up your YAPO system, I am preparing guides and tips.
-You can find a "getting started" guide on the [releases page](https://github.com/cooperdk/YAPO-e-plus/releases).
+You can find a (not necessarily current) "getting started" guide on the [releases page](https://github.com/cooperdk/YAPO-e-plus/releases).

 This concludes this document.
 Below you'll find the document created by the author of YAPO redux, which was forked from the original YAPO.